 Heavenly Gondola and Adventure Peak, near Stateline – This year-round sightseeing opportunity is a must-see-and-do attraction.
 Eight-passenger gondola cabins whisk you 2.4 miles up the mountain, and in 12 minutes you arrive at Adventure Peak, complete with restaurant, cross-country ski rentals and trails, snowshoe rentals, snowbike rentals and more!

-The Thunderbird Lodge, Lake Tahoe, NV – This six-acre estate (previously known as the Whittell Estate) is listed in the National Register of Historic Places and is one of the last and best examples of a “Tahoe society” residence.
+The Thunderbird Lodge, near Incline Village, NV – This six-acre estate is listed in the National Register of Historic Places and is one of the last and best examples of a “Tahoe society” residence.
 Located on the east side of the lake, it is surrounded by over 40,000 acres of Forest Service and Nevada State Parks land.
-Open for guided tours Tuesday through Saturday from June through mid-October (and other times by prior arrangement), visitors may arrive via land-based shuttle buses or by water on a tour boat embarking from South Lake Tahoe’s Tahoe Keys Marina. (thunderbirdlodge.org)
+Visitors may arrive via land-based shuttle buses or by water on a tour boat embarking from South Lake Tahoe’s Tahoe Keys Marina. (thunderbirdlodge.org)

 PLEASE NOTE: Hours of operation, driving times, etc., can vary with then-current conditions.
 While every effort is made to provide accurate information,we cannot be responsible for errors or for changes that may have occurred since publication.
 Please confirm all information with actual service providers.The information provided on this website is done so without warranty of any kind, either expressed or implied.